 If you’re reading this post, then you likely already know some of the benefits of how online reviews can help a physical therapy clinic’s digital reputation.
 In fact, more than 90% of people use online reviews in some capacity to evaluate healthcare providers.1

 What you might not know is that online reviews also help with building search engine trust, which can increase organic search rankings.

 In other words, generating positive reviews serves as two powerful digital marketing strategies for a PT clinic: reputation management and SEO.

-This makes sense, but generating positive reviews also doesn’t come easy for any physical therapist.
+This makes sense, but generating positive reviews also doesn’t come easy for a physical therapist.
 Providing value and a positive experience within a clinic is an obvious necessity, but this doesn’t automatically lead to great reviews.

 For the sake of simplicity, we’ll be focusing on Google as our primary source for online reviews.
 But, these principles apply to Yelp, Facebook or any other digital review platforms.

 Timing is everything, however, and there is never a better time to ask than when the patient is in your office.

 You might think that many of your patients do not have the ability or the know-how to create online Google reviews while they’re in your office.
 But, this is false for a reason that will seem obvious once you know it: